cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 //TAUminerImorpheus..x is an exmple of TAU miner address belong to imorpheus X = {
-SafetyContractReceiptStateRoot 32; // link to past the current state node.cid, and move to generate future version,8; timestamp, 4; base target, 8; cumulative difficulty,8 ; generation signature,32; // for POT calc
+SafetyContractReceiptStateRoot 32; // link to past the current state node.cid, and move to generate future contract number = SafetyContractReceiptStateRoot/contract number)+1;
+version,8; timestamp, 4; base target, 8; cumulative difficulty,8 ; generation signature,32; // for POT calc
 miner TAU address, 20; Nounce, 8; // mining is treated as a tx sending to self minerProfileJSON,1024; // e.g. TAUminerImorpheus..xProfile; {relay:relay multiaddress: {}; IPLD:Qm..x; telegram:/t/...; };

 TXpoolJSON, flexible bytes;
 = { original JSON from peers for wiring and message; nounce, 8;
 version,8, "0x1" as default;
 timestamp,4,tx expire in 12 hours;
 txfee;
-contract number = SafetyContractReceiptStateRoot(contract number)+1;
 senderProfileJSON,1024,Ta..xProfile; {
 TAU: Ta..x; relay:relay multiaddress: {}; telegram:/t/...;
 IPFS private key sign TAU to proof, it is association. // verifier can decode siganture to get public key then hash to ipfs address -QM...; // tau address is the core
 };

-thread = "other sender address + tx nounce"; if thread equal self sender nounce, it is a new thread. otherwise, it is a seeding mark with comments, seeding with comments. // in app, we provide options for not seeding or delete seeding msgJSON,1024;//{ "hello world", this is a message.}
+thread = "other sender address + tx nounce"; if thread equal self sender nounce, it is a new thread must with attachment file. otherwise, it is a seeding mark with comments, seeding with comments. // in app, we provide options for not seeding or delete seeding msgJSON,1024;//{ "message has to have attachement"}
 attachmentRoot = newNode.hamp_put(1-10000, sections of data);
 Attachment Size,32;
 tx sender signature;